 - 1. University Breaks - a.
 All University residences are closed during Thanksgiving, Winter, Spring and Summer breaks.
 Closing and reopening hours for residential properties will be specified and published in advance.
-Students are not permitted to reside in or enter the residence halls during break periods without permission from the Campus Life Office. - b.
+Students are not permitted to reside in or enter the residence halls during break periods without permission from the Residence Life and Housing Office. - b.
 Students may leave personal possessions in their rooms, apartments, and/or houses during breaks during the academic year (Thanksgiving, Winter and Spring Breaks).
 The University will not assume responsibility for lost, stolen, or damaged property. - c.
-Students who require housing during university breaks should consult with the Campus Life Office.
+Students who require housing during University breaks should consult with the Residence Life & Housing Office.
 Arrangements will be made to assist students in extenuating circumstances only.
+For students who utilize break housing, an additional cost to stay may be assessed to their student account.

-End of the year
+2. End of the year

 - a.
 Students are required to check out of University housing within 24 hours after their last exam, or prior to the specified closing times.
 Seniors must check out of University housing following the graduation ceremony. - b.
 For proper checkout to occur, the room must be completely vacated of personal items, left clean, and a room condition report must be completed with the Residence Life staff.
-Further instructions will be provided by Campus Life staff regarding appropriate check-out procedures. - Fees are charged directly to the student's account for damage to rooms/houses/common areas and for any unusual cleaning or repair that is required. - d.
-Students may be charged a fee for improper check-out if they - fail to set-up a check-out time; - ii. are not prepared to check-out at their chosen check out time; - iii. fail to sign the Room Condition Report and/or return keys/student ID. - e.
+The room should be returned to the same, if not better, condition as it was when you checked in.
+Further instructions will be provided by Residence Life and Housing staff regarding appropriate check-out procedures. - Fees are charged directly to the student's account for damage to rooms/houses/common areas and for any unusual cleaning or repair that is required. - d.
+Students may be charged a fee for improper check-out if they - i. fail to set-up a check-out time; - ii. are not prepared to check-out at their chosen check out time; - iii. fail to sign the Room Condition Report and/or return keys/student ID. - e.
 All residential students are responsible for any damage found in the room during inspections.
-Each space will be inspected by the RA, RC, and full-time staff member of Campus Life and Krammes Maintenance.
+Each space will be inspected by the RA, HD, and full-time staff member of Residence Life and Krammes Maintenance.
 Damages found in the room during inspection will be added to the student's campus account.